dib-lab/2020-paper-sourmash-gather/manuscript.md

 suggesting that the small size of the covering set is because much of the sample is not represented in the database.

-CTB TODO: add % identified to table!

 ## Minimum metagenome covers provide representative genomes for mapping

 Mapping metagenome reads to representative genomes is an important step in many microbiome analysis pipelines, but mapping approaches struggle with large, redundant databases.
-One specifc use for a minimum metagenome cover is to select a small set of representative genomes for mapping.
+One specific use for a minimum metagenome cover is to select a small set of representative genomes for mapping.
 We therefore developed a hybrid selection and mapping pipeline that uses the rank-ordered min-set-cov results to